Mobley Bros. lead No. 6 seed USC to 85-51 rout of Kansas

 - Oops!Something went wrong.Please try again later.

-INDIANAPOLIS (AP) Southern California coach Andy Enfield is taking another program to the Sweet 16.
+INDIANAPOLIS – Southern California coach Andy Enfield is taking another program to the Sweet 16.

 The only surprise about this one?
 How handily his Trojans took apart No. 3 seed Kansas.